-Tell your healthcare provider if you are allergic to or sensitive to medicines, local
+Tell your provider if you are allergic to or sensitive to medicines, local anesthesia,

-to avoid taking any medications containing theophylline or caffeine.
-Coffee, even
+to not take any medicines containing theophylline or caffeine.
+Coffee, even decaffeinated,

-decaffeinated, is not allowed, as it contains some caffeine.
-Medications for asthma
+is not allowed.
+That's because it contains some caffeine.
+Medicines for asthma may

-medications should be stopped 48 hours prior to the test.
+medicines should be stopped 48 hours before the test.

 exposure during pregnancy may lead to birth defects.

-- Tell your healthcare provider of all medicines (prescription and over-the-counter),
+Tell your healthcare provider about all medicines you are taking.
+This includes prescription

 What happens during a stress myocardial perfusion scan?